The Cost of Secure Restaking vs. Proof-of-Stake: Introduction

 \section{Introduction}

+The cryptoeconomic security of blockchains has evolved from energy-intensive Proof-of-Work to more efficient Proof-of-Stake (PoS), and most recently to restaking protocols~\footnote{Total value locked in all restaking protocols amounts to more than $\$20B$ -- \url{https://defillama.com/protocols/restaking}, accessed on January, 2026.}.
+Restaking allows validators to reuse their staked capital across multiple services or projects, creating a bipartite graph between validators and services.
+This reuse promises significant capital efficiency gains over running independent PoS protocols for each service -- but it also introduces complex interdependencies and potential security risks.

-Restaking has recently been proposed as a cryptoeconomically more efficient alternative to the Proof-of-Stake solution concept for blockchains.
-The latter was proposed on its own as an energy-efficient alternative to the Proof-of-Work concept~\footnote{See~\cite{PoS} for a more detailed discussion on Proof-of-Work vs. Proof-of-Stake concepts.}.
-In restaking, validators that are staked for one protocol can reuse their stake to secure other projects or protocols of their choice.
-This gives a boost to newer projects in attracting capital for their {\it cryptoeconomic security}.
+It can be argued that restaking gives a boost to newer projects in attracting capital for their {\it cryptoeconomic security}.
 Cryptoeconomic security refers to a security derived from staked parties being slashed their stakes in case of misbehavior.
 Restaking seems to be attractive for the validators of the original protocol as well.
-In particular, restaking allows them to reuse their computational power and storage allocation for additional payoffs coming from other projects' rewards.
-The original protocol, for which the validators are staked, may have requirements that do not exhaust all the resources of the validators, usually for the purpose of decentralization\footnote{Check out Ethereum network plans to resolve this asymmetry between validator resources using rainbow staking~\url{https://ethresear.ch/t/unbundling-staking-towards-rainbow-staking/18683}.}.
+In particular, restaking allows them to reuse idle computational power and storage allocation for additional rewards from other projects.
+The original protocol, for which the validators are staked, may have requirements that do not exhaust all the resources of the validators.
+Setting low requirements is usually done for the purpose of decentralization\footnote{Check out Ethereum network plans to resolve this asymmetry between validator resources using rainbow staking~\url{https://ethresear.ch/t/unbundling-staking-towards-rainbow-staking/18683}.}.
 Another potential reason for such availability might be economies of scale for establishing further validation services.